Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Introduction

 \section{Introduction}

 Symbolic regression (SR) is a machine learning technique that discovers interpretable mathematical formulas describing relationships in data~\citep{camps2023discovering}.
 Unlike black-box models, it reveals how inputs map to outputs in a form that can be analyzed mathematically or logically, offering insights and new scientific knowledge~\citep{makke2024interpretable}.
-In a typical workflow, researchers apply SR algorithms to \textbf{data} to generate candidate formulas that balance accuracy and complexity (i.e., the \textbf{Pareto front}).
-They can then assess the credibility of these candidates and select the most interpretable \textbf{formula} for insights into the underlying patterns~\citep{liu2024automated}.
+In a typical workflow, researchers apply SR algorithms to \textit{data} to generate candidate formulas that balance accuracy and complexity (i.e., the \textit{Pareto front}).
+They can then assess the credibility of these candidates and select the most reasonable \textit{formula} for insights into the underlying patterns~\citep{liu2024automated}.
 Traditionally, SR relies on heuristic search, especially genetic programming, which edits formulas through mutation and crossover to maximize a search objective that balances complexity and accuracy~\citep{cranmer2023interpretable,burlacu2020operon}.
-Recently, pretraining-based methods have gained attention, in which transformer models are pre-trained on synthetic formula-data pairs to predict formula symbols from data.
-After training, these models can generalize to real systems, generating formulas directly~\citep{biggio2021neural,kamienny2022end,meidani2023snip} or guiding symbolic search~\citep{kamienny2023deep,shojaee2023transformer,yu2025symbolic}.
+Recently, generative methods have gained attention, in which transformer models are pre-trained on synthetic formula--data pairs to predict formula symbols from data.~\citep{biggio2021neural,kamienny2022end,meidani2023snip}.
+However, trained on synthetic formulas with inevitably irrational structures, these methods typically struggle with sample efficiency and require tens or hundreds of millions of samples to achieve effective generalization in real-world systems~\citep{kamienny2022end,yu2025symbolic}.
+Recent approaches shift back to the search-based paradigm, integrating pre-trained neural networks~\citep{kamienny2023deep,shojaee2023transformer,yu2025symbolic}, online-trained deep reinforcement learning policies~\citep{petersen2021deep,tenachi2023deep,xu2023rsrm}, or large language models~\citep{shojaeellm} to guide the search algorithms.